| How lying marketers sold Roe v. Wade to

 whatever course is most convenient or advantageous or pleasurable thanks

+to abortion.
 However, due to the unnaturalness of the conditioning

 process, the pain of suffering and tragedy can often jolt people back into